ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 `md_inputs/argon_start_structure.txt`, and the LAMMPS trajectory file is `md_outputs/argon_traj_120fs_85k.txt`.
 Change the LAMMPS time step to '2', since this is the value found in the LAMMPS script for this simulation.
 Use the generic output filename `mdanse_outputs/converted_trajectory.mdt`.
+Hit 'RUN!' and wait for the job to complete, you can look at the 'Running Jobs' tab to check the progress of the job.

 <p align="center">
     <img width="800" src="pictures/conversion_gui.png"/>
 </p>

+The trajectory should load up automatically once the conversion has been completed.
+You can view and examine the trajectory in the 'Trajectories' tab.

 ## Calculate the distinct-part of the van Hove function
 Select the VanHoveFunctionDistinct job leaving the setting to the defaults.
-To speed the calculation up you may want to switch the running mode to multicore and the number of processes to a number greater than 1.
-Set the outputs file to setting to `mdanse_outputs/vanhovefunctiondistinct.mda`, hit run and wait for the job to complete, you can look at the 'Running Jobs' tab to check the progress of the job.
+To speed the calculation up you may want to switch the `running_mode` to `multicore` and the number of processes to a number greater than `1`.
+Set the outputs file to setting to `mdanse_outputs/vanhovefunctiondistinct.mda`, hit 'RUN!' and wait for the job to complete.

 <p align="center">
     <img width="800" src="pictures/vhd_gui.png"/>
 </p>

 Once complete the results would load up automatically.
-Go to the plot creator and plot the `g(r,t)_total` result.
-Go to the plot holder and in the dataset table set the `g(r,t)_total` to have a 'Main axis' for `r` and the 'Use it?' setting to `0,10,20`.
+Go to the 'Plot Creator' and plot the `g(r,t)_total` result.
+Go to the 'Plot Holder' and in the dataset table set the `g(r,t)_total` to have a 'Main axis' of `r` and the 'Use it?' with a setting of `0,10,20`.

 <p align="center">
     <img width="800" src="pictures/vhd_plotting_gui.png"/>